 Like the game Telephone you end up with the idea changing as it gets passed around the circle.

 Even children who don’t read or write yet can play.
 As long as someone else will read and write for them, the child can draw the pictures.
 We’ve even played this with our three-year-old.

 This simple game creates all sorts of silly scenarios.
 We play this whenever we are waiting—at the zoo, doctor’s office, in line, etc. Only needed supply is an imagination.

 One person thinks of a question and states the category of the question, but not the question itself.
 For example: I think of “Where does the pirate hide his treasure?” but all I say is, “I have a where.”
-Everyone one else thinks of a location.
-When everyone has a location, I state the question, and they gives their pre-thought answer.
+Everyone else thinks of a location.
+When everyone has a location, I state the question, and they give their pre-thought answer.
 This also works with “who” (a person), “what” (an item), and a “when” (time).
 We’ve sometimes included “how” (by doing an action) and “why” (the answer is in the form of because).